 During their treatment the parties signed four consent forms as required by the clinic.
 As consent forms, they were found not to contain the necessary criteria for legal contracts.
-None of the consent forms dealt with the three surplus frozen embryos, therefore, there was no evidence that the respondent gave his consent to their implantation.
+None of the consent forms dealt with the three surplus frozen embryos, therefore, there was none of the consent forms dealt with the three surplus frozen embryos, therefore no evidence that the respondent gave his consent to their implantation.